Volha Harbunova: Detention

 Harbunova was detained in Okrestina on 9 November 2021 in relation to women's rights marches that took place in mid 2020.
 She carried out a hunger strike in protest against her detention and conditions of detention.
 Within a fortnight, prison authorities responded by providing her with a mattress to sleep on, medical necessities and letting her send and receive mail.
 Harbunova stopped her hunger strike.
 She was designated by the Belarusian authorities as a prisoner "inclined to extremism and other destructive actions".

 Index on Censorship published some of Harbunova's letter sent to a friend during her detention.

 Charges against Harbunova were laid under Parts 1 and 2 of Article 342 and Parts 1, 2 and 3 of Article 293 of the Criminal Code of Belarus.
 The case was handled by judge Siarhei Shatsila.
 On 6 May 2022, Harbunova was found guilty of the "organization and preparation of actions that grossly violate public order" under Part 1 of Article 342.
 She was sentenced to three years of house arrest.

 Harbunova escaped from Belarus in 2022.

 United Transitional Cabinet

 On 26 December 2022, Harbunova was appointed Representative for Social Issues in the United Transitional Cabinet, the government-in-exile claiming to be the de jure government of Belarus, based on the argument that Sviatlana Tsikhanouskaya was the likely real winner of the 2020 Belarusian presidential election.
-Harbunova's role would involve legal, social, psychological and humanitarian assistance and helping to develop the position of human rights ombudsman.
+Harbunova's role involved legal, social, psychological and humanitarian assistance and helping to develop the position of human rights ombudsman.

+Harbunova resigned from her position in 2024.
+According to Nasha Niva, this was because she felt "tired" of negotiations with the Belarusian democratic groups in relation to her goal of freeing political prisoners.
+She was replaced by Volha Zazulinskaya.